-The term fake news is well known in the internet world, way before someone running for president last year managed to coin the term.
-But if you ever wondered where the information typically comes from, then you are thinking what we all are when we read news on any website that’s not considered a major news network.
+The term fake news is well known in the internet world, way before someone running for president in the US managed to coin the term.
+But if you ever wondered where news information typically comes from, then you are thinking what we all are when we read news on any website that’s not considered a major news network.

 Google has been at work on Fact Checking features with a group of over 115 organizations specializing in the issue.
 You can see the list here.

 This venture is not isolated, as Google is partnering with organizations across the globe.
 In France, Google’s CrossCheck project is a joint venture with twenty French newsrooms and the First Draft Coalition to help debunk fake news published for the upcoming French elections.

 Google is also behind the Digital Initiative Fund which supports 10 projects related to fact checking and authentication systems.
 The projects span the U.K., France, Italy, Scotland, and even Norway.

 This is super exciting, because there are a lot of websites on the internet cashing in on spreading false, misleading, and even bogus information.

 When is Google Fact Check going into effect?

 After the initial rollout in October of 2016, the official rollout was on April 7th, 2017.

 Publishers can now use a “Fact Check” tag in their news stories for Google News.
 This new label identifies articles that include information that was actually fact checked by news publishers & fact-checking organizations.